Prabhadevi

+Prabhadevi (Pronunciation: [pɾəbʱaːd̪eʋiː]) is a small up-scale southern neighbourhood of Mumbai, situated between Dadar to the north, Worli to the south and the Arabian Sea to the west.
+The area derives its name from the 300-year-old Prabhavati temple located in the locality.
+Prabhadevi starts at Sayani Road Junction and ends at Babasaheb Worlikar Chowk.

 It is known for its mix of high-end residential buildings, cultural landmarks, and historical significance.
 The area is most famous for the Siddhivinayak Temple, one of Mumbai’s most revered Hindu temples, attracting thousands of devotees daily.

 It is situated between Dadar to the north, Worli to the south and the Arabian Sea to the west.
 Prabhadevi starts at Sayani Road Junction and ends at Babasaheb Worlikar Chowk.

 Landmarks

 Prabhadevi is largely a residential area, consisting mostly of newly built apartments and high-rises.